-This banana bread recipe is one of my most requested recipes, but everyone and their mothers has their own signature banana bread recipe, so I didn’t think it was worth adding another banana bread recipe to the world.
+This banana bread recipe is one of my most requested recipes, but everyone has their own signature banana bread recipe, so I wasn’t sure about adding yet another banana bread recipe to the world.
 I finally decided to post this recipe because of the cream cheese filling.
 The filling recipe is from Aunt Lynda’s Cream Cheese filled Banana Bread recipe by Kim at Bakerella.
 It is really good!
 Now, I’m not normally a cream cheese person, I like it on my bagel and in my frosting for carrot cake well enough, but I usually don’t bake with it.
 However, I had some cream cheese in the fridge I needed to use up and tons of too ripe bananas that I didn’t want to throw out, so I used the filling recipe along with my banana bread recipe and had fun experimenting.
 This was a case when an experiment actually worked, trust me not all do!

 My daughter who is the pickiest eater ever, refused to try it at first saying she knew she wouldn’t like it (I admit it doesn’t look that pretty when sliced), but after bribing her she took a bite.
 She immediately made a scrunchie face and was about to return the rest of the slice to me when her face lit up and she pulled her slice back.
 She loved it!
 She, too, got hung up with the “cream cheese filling” description.
 I think that people immediately associate a sour, savory flavor to cream cheese and assume it wouldn’t go with a sweet bread, I know I did.
 The cream cheese when it is mixed with sugar, egg, vanilla and flour then baked has a completely different taste and texture.
 It’s like the filling in a danish, but fluffier and holds up better.
 The taste and texture of the filling fits nicely with the banana bread.
 I find myself trying to eat every bite of banana bread with a little of the filling, the two complement each other nicely.